-In our model, for a given number of traders in the market, competitiveness is summarized by the differentiation rate.
-Under Cournot competition of course the number of traders in the market also moderates competition.
-As discussed previously, a challenge in our setting is that, given ambiguous market boundaries, the number of traders competing in the market is difficult to observe.
+In our model, the differentiation rate summarizes traders' potential market power, for a given number of traders in the market.
+Under Cournot conduct the number of traders in the market also moderates competition.
+As discussed previously, a challenge in our setting is that, given ambiguous market boundaries, the number of traders competing in the market is difficult to observe directly.